neuralinterfaces/brainsatplay/docs/team.md

 Together, we ran an [international design fiction competition](/projects/initiative/brains-and-games-competition.md), hosted a [virtual event](/projects/initiative/livewire.md) on the ethical and social implications of emerging neurotechnology, and even led a [high school course](/projects/initiative/brains-at-play-course.md) on brain-computer interfaces.

-### Brains@Play LLC (2022 - 2023)
+### Brains@Play LLC (2021 - 2023)
-At the peak of the COVID-19 pandemic, Brains@Play LLC was organized by Garrett Flynn and Joshua Brewster to develop low-cost biosensing hardware and browser-based BCI applications.
+Organized at the peak of the COVID-19 pandemic, Brains@Play LLC was organized by Garrett Flynn and Joshua Brewster to develop low-cost biosensing hardware and browser-based BCI applications.

 Though we built a considerable amount of open-source software—including the original [Brains@Play Platform](https://app.brainsatplay.com)—along the way, we did not secure sustainable funding and the company was dissolved in late 2023.